 Do the same for all plant species, extending what already is done and underway.

 Save Planet #12: Create a large Noah’s Arc database of ALL species while we have the chance.

 Save Planet #13: Buy the Remainder of the Worlds Rain Forests

 Buy the remainder of the world’s rain forests for conservation and mine it for disease cures.

-Save Planet #13: Buy the remaining rainforests before they disappear and we loose the potential life saving medicines before we can take advantage of it.
+Save Planet #13: Buy the remaining rainforests before they disappear and we lose the potential life-saving medicines before we can take advantage of it.
 There is a cure for cancer and heart disease in there somewhere!

 Save Planet #14: Mining the Global Minds Mine